An example of a single-file blog, made by Gregory Cadars.

 to show and hide content allows for a normal hyperlink behaviour within pseudo-pages, without reinventing any wheel.
 The desired outcome is a simple, resilient, portable document.

-Obviously, this idea would be unfit for anything more complex than a simple blog, photo gallery, or personal website.
+Obviously, this idea would be unfit for anything more complex than a simple blog, photo gallery, or website.

-Basic setup:
+Basic setup

 Each “page” is a <section>